Skip to content

 Each Baroque & Beyond event consists of an hour of music followed by tea and cake, with the opportunity to talk to the performers.
 Held in daylight hours, on weekend afternoons, they are suitable for all ages and wheelchair accessible.
 We always include informal spoken introductions to each piece played.

-Join our mailing list to see when and where our next events are taking place.
+Sign up to our newsletter to see when and where our next events are taking place.
+Or follow us on social media.

 Music in Schools